1984 United States presidential election in Minnesota

 Despite Mondale carrying his home state, Republican Senator Rudy Boschwitz was re-elected the same night.
 When Reagan was asked in December 1984 what he wanted for Christmas, he joked, "Well, Minnesota would have been nice".
-This was also the first time in history that a Republican president was elected twice without ever carrying Minnesota, and the first of any party since Woodrow Wilson did so in 1916.
+This was also the first time in history that a Republican president was elected twice without ever carrying Minnesota at least once, and the first of any party since Woodrow Wilson did so in 1916.
 This feat has since been repeated twice, in 2004 and 2024.